bounswe/bounswe2022group2/practice-app/frontend/README.md

 # frontend

+Frontend for practice app developed by bounswe2022group2.

-This template should help get you started developing with Vue 3 in Vite.
+Following resources should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup